tktracker/IntuneDocs/intune/remote-actions/custom-notifications.md

 ## Send a custom notification to a single device

 1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431) with an account that has permissions to create and send notifications, and then go to **Devices** > **All devices**.

-2. Select the device to which you want to send a notification.
+2. Double-click the name of the managed device to which you want to send a notification, to open that devices *Overview* page.

-3. On the devices **Overview** page, select the **...** (ellipses) option from the upper right side of the page.
+3. On the devices **Overview** page the **Send Custom Notification** device action to open the *Send Custom Notification* pane.
+If this option isn't available, select the **...** (ellipses) option from the upper right side of the page and then select **Send Custom Notification**.

-4. Select the **Send Custom Notification** device action to open the *Send Custom Notification* pane where you specify the following message details:
+4. On the **Send Custom Notification** pane, specify the following message details:

    - **Title** – Specify a title for this notification.
 Titles are limited to 50 characters.
    - **Body** – Specify the message.
 Messages are limited to 500 characters.